 The Step Ladder Approach

-It involves breaking down your child’s fears into smaller steps (hence, the step ladder), and working through them in order of easiest/least scary, to hardest/most scary.
+It involves breaking down your child’s fears into smaller steps (hence, the step ladder) and working through them from easiest/least scary to most challenging/most scary.

-This works best when your child is directly involved in creating their step ladder.
+This strategy works best when your child is directly involved in creating their step ladder.

-It’s up to them to determine what’s easiest and what’s hardest because it isn’t always what we think as the adults supporting them.
+It’s up to them to determine what’s easiest and what’s hardest because what we, as the adults supporting them, think isn’t always what they think.

-However, this method can work for all ages and if your child is too young or is not yet developmentally ready to participate, the step ladder approach can still be quite successful.
+However, this method can work for all ages, and if your child is too young or not developmentally ready to participate, the step ladder approach can still be quite successful.

 Exposure Therapy